 Other funds include funds used to account for the proceeds of specific revenue sources (other than major capital projects) that are legally restricted to expenditures for specific purposes.
-Revenues associated with these funds include assessments, special taxes, and transfers from other funds.
+Revenues associated with these funds include special improvement taxes, revenues from the state and federal governments, and transfers from other funds.